AhmedArslan/TransSite/README.md

 # TransSite
-predicting the change in protein transport-sequence activity upon the presence of genetic variations. (beta)
+predicting the change in protein transport-sequence activity upon the presence of genetic variations.

 The presence of single residue mutations in the protein localisation peptides have not discussed or analysed at length.
 We have created a python code,